 The approach described is based on the following principles:

-CD.code should only be used to communicate expressions in a syntax defined by the code system
+CD.code should only be used to communicate expressions in a syntax defined by the code system | |

 Equality – “The equality of two CD values is determined solely based upon code and codeSystem”.
 From the perspective of HL7 datatypes, "66308002" is not equivalent to "66308002 | Fracture of humerus |” – however according to SNOMED CT and the rules of the SCG it is.